myplaceonline/posixcube/README.md

                 posixcube.sh, etc.
       -k        Keep the cube_exec.sh generated script.
-      -z SPEC   Use the SPEC set of options from the ./cubespecs.ini file -y        If a HOST returns a non-zero code, continue processing other HOSTs.
+      -z SPEC   Use the SPEC set of options from the ./cubespecs.ini file -a        Asynchronously execute remote CUBEs/COMMANDs.
+Works on Bash only.
+      -y        If a HOST returns a non-zero code, continue processing other HOSTs.
       COMMAND   Remote command to run on each HOST.
 Option may be specified multiple times.
 If no HOSTs are specified, available sub-commands: